 Among the crowd of solutions out there, JIRA Service Desk stands out for several aspects.
 Whether you’re currently facing challenges with your existing Service Desk or getting prepared to create one, this article will help you figure out if JIRA Service Desk is the right solution for you.

-JIRA Service Desk is an add-on built on top of Atlassian JIRA that turns it into an intuitive Service Desk tool.
+JIRA Service Desk is a software built on JIRA that turns it into an intuitive Service Desk tool.
 If you already use JIRA to manage issues for your software development processes you know how flexible and powerful it is.
 If you don’t, this video will give you a good overview of it.

 JIRA Service Desk brings all the best of JIRA together with an intuitive user interface, powerful SLA support, customisable queues, automated request management, and real-time reporting.